Cold emails are one of the best ways to reach a mass audience. It is cost-effective, it is easy, and most importantly, it works.

 This mainly happens because a large number of marketers refuse to get out of the ‘deserted letter writing format’ they learned in high school.
 And when they write an email using this format, their emails get lost somewhere in the prospect’s inbox.
 Which frankly never gets opened.

 And just like that, all your hard work – wasted.
-And now, one who could have been an amazing client will open an email from a marketer who actually knows how to write an email that works.
+And now, one who could have been an amazing client will open an email from a marketer who actually knows how to write a cold email that works.

 “Did you know that by simply writing your prospect’s first name, your chances of getting a reply increases by a huge chunk?”